Find Grad Schools

 12 Yearly Graduations

 Seton Hall University is the 20th most popular school in the nation for students seeking a master's degree in other legal professions.
 Each year, around 9,800 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $48,670 per year, while in-state graduate students, on average, pay $35,160 per year.
+The average in-state tuition for full-time undergraduates is $46,380 per year, while in-state graduate students, on average, pay $33,528 per year.
 During the most recent year for which we have data, 12 people received their master's degree in other legal professions from Seton Hall.
-Of these students, 50% were women and 31% were members of underrepresented racial-ethnic groups.
-Those who complete their master's degree in other legal professions at Seton Hall University make a median salary of 56,335.
+About 70% of this group were women, and 40% were students from an underrepresented racial-ethnic group.

 Below are some popular majors that are similar to other legal professions that offer master’s degrees.